History of Berliner FC Dynamo (1989–2004): Promotion to the Oberliga and end of insolvency (2003–2004)

 BFC Dynamo was in third place in the league after the first half of the season.
 The team was nine points behind leading BFC Preussen and six points behind second-placed SV Tasmania Gropiusstadt 73.
 The team met SV Tasmania Gropiusstadt 73 on the 18th matchday, 24 January 2004.
 BFC Dynamo won the match 2–1, with a goal by Jörn Lenz and a goal by Robert Rudwaleit.
 The team would also win the following matches.
 Supporters of BFC Dynamo managed to buy back, on eBay for 800 Euros, the lost championship trophy from the 1983-84 DDR-Oberliga.
 The trophy was handed over to players from the former championship team before the match against BFC Preussen in the quarter-finals of the 2003-04 Berlin Cup on 28 February 2004.
 BFC Dynamo defeated BFC Preussen 1–0 and reached the semi-finals.
 The team lost the semi-final against SV Yeşilyurt 1–2 in front of more than 2,000 spectators at the Stadion im Sportforum on 11 May 2004.
 SV Yeşilyurt had ties to the Turkish community in Berlin.
 Some supporters of BFC Dynamo had brought about 50 flatbreads to the stadium which they waved and then threw onto the running track as a provocation.
 The action drew criticism in Turkish media.
-The president of BFC Dynamo Peters publicly apologized for the action.
+SV Yeşilyurt responded with humour, SV Yesilyurt manager Gökmen Ilkyaz said "What a great donation!", while SV Yesilyurt coach Bülent Gündogdu said "Unfortunately we forgot the Turkish garlic sauce".
+The President of BFC Dynamo Mike Peters publicly apologized for the action.
+Club President Peters also said "That was the work of a few idiots" and that "The BFC board can't do anything for these few idiots".
 BFC Dynamo was in first place in the league with six matches left to play.
 The team was now six points ahead of both SV Tasmania Gropiusstadt 73 and BFC Preussen.
 The insolvency proceedings now also looked to come to a positive conclusion.
 BFC Dynamo eventually finished the 2003–04 Verbandsliga Berlin in first place and won promotion to NOFV-Oberliga Nord.
 The team had won all 17 matches during the second half of the season, which was a new record for the Verbandsliga Berlin.
 Kukulies became the top goal scorer of the league with 32 goals.
 Suwary came second with 22 goals.
 The former professional player of BFC Dynamo Christian Backs became the new coach on 1 June 2004.
 The insolvency proceedings were concluded after a meeting with the creditors at the Charlottenburg District Court on 8 June 2004.
 The 192 creditors received an insolvency rate of 0.25 percent from the recognized debts of 1,789 million Euros.
 The insolvency proceedings were then declared closed by the Charlottenburg District Court on 16 June 2004.
 The decision was finally confirmed by the Berlin Regional Court at the end of October 2004, after one complaint was dismissed.